brantburnett/couchbase-index-operator/README.md

 It is recommended to deploy the operator to target a specific namespace using `--watch-namespace=your-namespace` or the `WATCH_NAMESPACE` environment variable.

-> :info: The example deployment fills the `WATCH_NAMESPACE` environment variable automatically with the
+> :information_source: The example deployment fills the `WATCH_NAMESPACE` environment variable automatically with the
 > namespace where the operator is deployed.

 ### Using a custom couchbase-index-manager image